Atishi issues warning after inspection reveals overflowing sewers in Ashok Vihar | www.lokmattimes.com

 Atishi issues warning after inspection reveals overflowing sewers in Ashok Vihar

-New Delhi, Dec 7 Water Minister Atishi on Thursday conducted a surprise inspection in various parts of Delhi’s ...
+New Delhi, Dec 7 Soon after, Water Minister Atishi on Thursday conducted a surprise inspection in Delhi to ...

-New Delhi, Dec 7 Water Minister Atishi on Thursday conducted a surprise inspection in various parts of Delhi’s Ashok Vihar area to address long-standing complaints of overflowing sewers.
+New Delhi, Dec 7 Soon after, Water Minister Atishi on Thursday conducted a surprise inspection in Delhi to address long-standing complaints of overflowing sewers, she directed the CEO of DJB to take strong action against officers responsible for cleaning of sewer lines of Wazirpur JJ Colony, Shakti Nagar Extension and Ashok Vihar Phase-III areas.

 Despite persistent complaints from residents about sewer issues, the Delhi Jal Board (DJB) officials had not taken adequate steps to resolve the problem.